Waldron Smithers: Politics

 At the 1924 general election he stood for his father's constituency and won a three-cornered fight with a majority of more than 10,000.
 In his 30 years in the House of Commons he was always a backbencher, described by The Times as a 'diehard Tory' although well-liked on both sides of the house.
 In his memoirs, Way of Life, his fellow Conservative John Boyd-Carpenter described Smithers as "an extreme Tory out of a vanished age" and both deeply religious and "not insensitive to the consoling effect of alcohol".
 Harold Macmillan said he "fondly believed himself to be a good Tory".
 He was knighted in the 1934 Birthday Honours.

 Smithers remained as member for Chislehurst until the 1945 general election, when he switched to the newly created Orpington constituency.
 Chislehurst fell to the Labour Party, but Smithers was comfortably elected in Orpington, and held the seat until he died.

 In October 1945, an antisemitic petition was drawn up, with the help of Smithers's Fighting Fund for Freedom, by residents of Hampstead, requesting "that aliens of Hampstead should be repatriated to assure men and women of the Forces should have accommodation upon their return" from World War II.
 The petition was signed by the antisemitic Conservative mayor of Hampstead Sydney A. Boyd and four of Hampstead's Conservative councillors, with the rest of the Conservative members of the council in favour of the petition.
 Hampstead's Conservative MP, Charles Challen, promised to give the petition his "unstinting support" and he asked a number of questions in the House of Commons on behalf of the petitioners over the following months.
 When the petition was complete, Conservative Councillor J. A. Hughes passed it to Challen who, "rather than repudiate the sponsors for their antisemitism", delivered it to Parliament.

-During the Cold War, while MP for Orpington, Smithers in 1947 pressed for a House of Commons Select Committee on un-British Activities to be created to conduct anti-communist investigations, to mirror the U.S. House Un-American Activities Committee.
+During the Cold War, while MP for Orpington, Smithers in 1947 pressed for a House of Commons Select Committee on un-British Activities to be created to conduct anti-communist investigations, to mirror the US House Un-American Activities Committee.
 In 1952, fearing possible sabotage, he wrote to Winston Churchill asking for an enquiry into communist influence at the BBC.
-"We have traitors in our midst", he wrote, "and although I should deplore suppression of free speech they should be treated as traitors".
+"We have traitors in our midst", he wrote, "and although I should deplore suppression of free speech they should be treated as traitors."
 The letter was not released until January 2016.